 There is a lot of science in making a volume prediction.
 But a simple approach could be to use different lookback intervals with different weights assigned to different periods.

-For example, one approach would be to favour stability and assign more weight to the longer lookback, and less weight to the more recent lookback.
-This approach means we account for recent changes in liquidity, but don't overly shift our distribution if there was an abrupt change recently which we believe is transient.
+For example, one approach would be to favour stability, and assign more weight to the longer lookback, and less weight to the more recent lookback.
+This approach means we account for recent changes in liquidity, but do not overly shift our distribution if there was an abrupt change recently which we believe is transient.

 Using the example above, we could combine queries to synthesize a volume distribution with the following weights: